modalitysystems/modalitysoftware-docs/MTR/Dedicated-PA-Server-Monitor.md

 - 4 core CPU
 - 8GB RAM

 If customer wants a hot standby PA monitoring agents can auto failover to another server.
-A second server in a different Azure region of the same specificaiton and configuration is required.
+A second server in a different Azure region of the same specification and configuration is required.

 Modality Systems will install PA Server Monitor which uses SQL Express.
 This spec has been tested to scale up to over 500 monitored endpoints/MTR's.

 This VM will have Power BI Gateway installed.
 This is required to connect the logging information to the customers PowerBI.com

-Power BI Gateway has the following software requirements Modality Systems will install: https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-install
+Power BI Gateway has the following software requirements Modality Systems will install: [https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-install](https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-install)

-Power BI Gateway has the following network requirements: https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-communication#enable-outbound-azure-connections - Thse are *required* for Power BI reporting to work.
+Power BI Gateway has the following network requirements: [https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-communication#enable-outbound-azure-connections](https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-communication#enable-outbound-azure-connections) - These are *required* for Power BI reporting to work.

 VM must be open to 443 inbound from the Microsoft Teams Rooms (either on network or over the internet as preferred by customer).
 Typically this means putting it on a publicly accessible IP or an internal IP that can route to all MTR's.